calcode/calcode.github.io/_posts/2024-08-01-good-product-strategy.md

 ### What makes a bad strategy?
 Sometimes, it’s easier to start with what a strategy *isn’t*:

 - **It isn’t fluffy.** Some people argue that strategies aren’t supposed to be actionable, painting vague pictures that leave you unable to take action.
 That isn’t ideal.
-If it isn’t actionable, it isn’t meaningful.
+If it isn’t actionable, it isn’t meaningful
 - **It isn’t financial metrics.** Simply telling your teams to "increase revenue" isn’t a strategy; it’s a way to measure success.
-Instead, targeting X segment with Y value to achieve Z revenue—that’s a much better approach.
+Instead, targeting X segment with Y value to achieve Z revenue—that’s a much better approach
 - **It isn’t how your teams collaborate.** Explaining how teams work together isn’t strategy—it’s more about topology.
 Team topologies define the purpose and relationships of teams.
-They’re important, but don’t mistake them for strategy.
+They’re important, but don’t mistake them for strategy

 If you’re into team topologies, check out this excellent post by [Martin Fowler](https://martinfowler.com/bliki/TeamTopologies.html).
 It’s a fantastic read.